 You will feel most comfortable wearing casual clothing around the Clinic during the day and will also require appropriate night attire, toiletries and other personal items.
 Footwear is required to be worn at all times.
 Please clearly label your belongings.

 New Farm Clinic does not accept liability for lost, stolen or damaged property.
 A small personal safe is provided for your use located in your room if you wish to keep small amounts of money.

 When you are admitted please ask our staff if mobiles can be used in your room.
 Mobiles may be used in all public areas.
 New Farm Clinic does not accept any responsibility for loss or damage to your mobile phone.

 Each Unit has a comfortable lounge room and large television with access to Foxtel; laundry facilities are located on each floor with washing machine, dryer, iron and ironing board.

-Visiting hours are 4:00pm to 8:00pm during the week and 10:00am to 8:00pm on weekends.
 There is ample free parking on the property for visitors.
 Children must be directly supervised by visitors at all times.